 They Sell Single Copies of the Cd’s: If you have a careless child who gets into a fight with his brother and in the process cracks a CD in half, you only need to replace one CD, not the whole set.
 I wouldn’t know this from experience, of course.

 Fewer Review Problems: If you are familiar with Saxon (or Abeka to some extent) you know those programs incorporate a mind numbing amount of review problems. 🙂 Teaching Textbooks offers significantly less in the way of review.

 When she took the ACT and the College Placement Test and scored poorly on the math sections of both tests.
-Now, part of the low score was because she did not prep for the test (my fault, she only had two weeks notice).
+Now, part of the low score was because she did not prep for the test.
+This is my fault, she only had two weeks notice.
 But she aced the language sections of both tests, receiving a perfect on one of them.
-This tells me she knows how to take a standardized test.
+This tells me she knew how to take a standardized test.

 The disconnect comes at this point.
-Why would a child who has made all A’s on the Teaching Textbook’s tests for four years score below average on standardized tests?
+Why would a child who made all A’s on the Teaching Textbook’s tests score below average on standardized tests?
 I researched this a bit on the internet and it seems to be happening to more than a few kids who have used the high school level curriculum.

-I do not think Teaching Textbooks is a bad math curriculum, but because of the testing issue I probably will not be using it again for high school levels.
-Up to Pre-Algebra I think the lessons are adequate, but beginning in Algebra 1, this curriculum is probably not the best choice for our family.
-If you have your heart set on Teaching Textbooks, I would recommend a significant time investment in college test prep before taking any standardized test.
+I do not think Teaching Textbooks is a bad math curriculum.
+Because of the testing issue, I did not use it after middle school.
+Up to Pre-Algebra I think the lessons are adequate, but beginning in Algebra 1, this curriculum was not the best choice for our family.
+If you have your heart set on Teaching Textbooks, I would recommend test prep before taking any standardized test.